MichaelG259/mag259-it265-002-2026/docs/game-treatment.md

 Dice rolls may result in no event occuring.
 Board is divided into a grid where all units and tiles reside in a grid space.
 Line of sight is determined by grid column.
 Some attacking units may be larger than one grid space.

+Dice Outcomes:
+Defender:
+1 - Place Impassable Tile
+2 - Bonus move for 1 unit
+3 - Forcibly Reveal Enemy Unit (On condition request) 4 - AOE Attack
+5 - Nothing
+6 - Nothing

+Attacker:
+1 - Place Impassable Tile OR Destroy an Impassable tile 2 - Bonus move for 1 unit
+3 - Freeze enemy unit for next turn
+4 - Gain bonus unit (placed at far end of board) 5-Nothing
+6-Nothing

+All rolls take place AFTER that players turn.
+Attacking units cannot move diagonally.
+The first unit in a visible column are destroyed unless hidden by an impassable tile.
+Attacking units cannot move into or past a currently visible column, unless the space they are moving into or past is obstructed by an impassable tile.
+Dice roll does not occur on setup turn.
+Defender places their units first, then the attacker places their units.
+Then the defender plays their first turn.
+AOE attack destroys units on the player selected tile, and any orthogonally adjacent.
+Attacker is required to announce when their unit is destroyed for all units that were destroyed.
+A "corpse" is placed on that tile.
+Attacking units may move 1-2 spaces in any orthogonal direction per turn.
+Defending units may move 1-2 spaces left or right on their turn.
+Destroyed attacking units become impassable and immovable, but do not block sightlines.
+Impassable tiles placed on top of attacking units destroy them.
+Attacker must alert defender if they are one turn away from winning (2 spaces from tile in row 1) Attacker places their units in rows 10 or 11 on their setup turn.

 ---

 ## Story and Setting